 Lucia Laura Sangenito was born in Sturno, Campania, Italy on 22 November 1910.
-At some point, she got married and went on to have four children, of whom two died immediately after birth.
+On 2 February 1939, she got married and went on to have four children, of whom two died immediately after birth.
 Her two surviving children are Michele (aged 84 in 2024) and Maria (aged 79 in 2024).
-She voted for the Republic in the 1946 Italian institutional referendum.
-Her mother died at the age of 101.
+She worked as an agricultural laborer and served as a midwife for the children of Sturno.
+Her husband was a farmer.

 Her husband passed away in 2010, aged 98, one month before her 100th birthday.
 In May 2018, at the age of 107, she fell, fracturing her femur, and subsequently underwent delicate surgery.
 At time of her 110th birthday, she had two grandchildren and three great-grandchildren.
 When interviewed by the online newspaper Ottopagine, she said, “I have made many sacrifices… I am happy with my life, even if I died immediately, I would be happy for what I have experienced.
 We always thank God.
 What He wants, I do.
 He gave me these years and I’m taking them.”
 It is reported that she favors light meals, dislikes sweets, has a preference for vegetables, and enjoys broth in the evening.